How to Use Expanders and Gates to Reduce Audio Background Noise in DaVinci Resolve

 I prefer doing my voice-overs in Fairlight, unfortunately my CPU gets pushed when editing and can make a bit more noise than average computer.
 To adjust for that, try raising your threshold and the range.
 Start slowly and make gradual adjustments until you’re happy with the sound.
 You can also use gain reduction meter on the left to get a visual of the impact.

 if you are editing a short clip or a fragment of a clip, use the looping option (figure 3) to avoid the headache of starting the track over.
-To do this click the loop icon, select your clip or highlight the section using the Range (R as a shortcut), go backing the gate and hit Option + /.
+To do this click the loop icon, select your clip or highlight the section using the Range Selection (R as a shortcut), go backing the gate and hit Option + /.

 Figure 3.
 Range Selection and Looping Audio

-Lastly use Attack, hold and release to shape and style the way the gate fades in and out.
+Lastly use Attack, hold and release to shape and the the gate fades in and out.
 Unless it’s an aesthetic we’re actively going for, I don’t like noise gates starting and stoping abruptly.
 To make a smooth and seamless fade, a good starting position is to adjust Hold to about a half second (500ms) and the Release to about 500-700ms

 That’s it!